hetznercloud/cli/docs/reference/hcloud_placement-group_remove-label.md

 ## hcloud placement-group remove-label

-Remove a label from a placement group
+Remove a label from a Placement Group

 ```
 hcloud placement-group remove-label <placement-group> (--all | <label>...)